 By syncing all of these properties, we can have the robotic arm move in sync on all Clients, simply by translating the tip of the IK, and rotating the base of the crane.
 All of the bindings in this hierarchy are synced through the Coherence Sync component present on the Prefab's root object RobotArm.

-As you can see, using deep bindings doesn't require any special setup: they are enabled in exactly the same way as a binding, Network Command or Component action on the root object.
+As you can see, using deep bindings doesn't require any special setup: they are enabled in exactly the same way as a binding, a Network Command, or a Component action is enabled on the root GameObject.